-When a proxy cache configuration is tied to a provisioning server and you reinstall XenServer on the host that had the accelerator feature enabled, Citrix Provisioning and XenServer become out of sync.
+When a proxy cache configuration is tied to a provisioning server, and you reinstall XenServer on the host that had the accelerator feature enabled, Citrix Provisioning, and XenServer become out of sync.
 This occurs because the reinstallation of XenServer wipes the previously configured proxy cache configuration.
-Reconfiguration of Citrix Provisioning server also causes the previously configured Citrix Provisioning site object to become out of sync.

 In this scenario, Citrix Provisioning assumes that the proxy cache configuration still exists, and when the Streamed VM Setup Wizard is used, it fails.
 This process indicates that the provided UUID (associated with the proxy configuration) is invalid.
 For this reason, the user must delete all previously configured VMs associated with this cache configuration, including the host.
 Reconfigure Citrix Provisioning and set up the cache again.